sebtell/Prion-in-solvents-2023/Solvent Creation/README.md

 **posre_BEN.itp** : This file includes the position restraints of benzene, should it be relevant.

 *SOL for solvent.
-The Urea has not been renamed as it is to be used in a mixture with tip4p.
+The Urea is named differently as it is to be used in a mixture with tip4p.

 # The PDB files of benzene, ethanol, and urea
 [Benzene](https://www.ch.ic.ac.uk/rzepa/mim/environmental/html/)